tim-slifer/intellij-codestyle/README.md

 General rules that are enforced are:

 - 120 column line width.
-- Tabs instead of spaces.
+- Spaces instead of tabs.
 Indents are 4 spaces, continuations are 8 spaces.
 - Spaces:
     - Add spaces before parentheses, except for method/function declarations and calls.
     - Add spaces around operators, except unary operators.